 Instead of exclaiming “wow, where did my week go?” you probably thought “thank goodness it’s almost payday!”

-I’ve done this to myself before.
-Since I am so intent on sticking to the budgeted limits we’ve set, if we spend our entire budgeted amount in the beginning of the payday cycle, then the rest of the time leading up to next payday is spent waiting, anticipating, and being preoccupied with money.
+I’ve done this to myself before — spending all our budgeted amount in the beginning of the payday cycle, then spending the rest of the time leading up our next payday being preoccupied with money.

 No one wants to live under huge financial restraints, especially when it makes us wish away our time.